 - Develop your knowledge and practice in key marketing disciplines, such as consumer insights and analytics, social media marketing, applied marketing analytics, competitor research and data science

-- Apply what you learn, as you learn, including establishing your own marketing agency, working with the local business community
+- Apply what you learn, as you learn, including working with the local business community (subject to travel restrictions)

 - Develop transferable skills you can apply in all areas of your life, such as critical thinking, independent research, teamwork, verbal and written communication, analytical thinking and ethical practice

-- Obtain additional qualifications that will boost your CV, via online training for applications such as Google Analytics and Adwords
+- Obtain additional qualifications that will boost your CV, via online training for qualifications such as Google Analytics and Ads

 - Immerse yourself in a different culture on a week-long self-funded study visit to a European university

 You don't need a computing or maths background to study this course.

 Demand for professionals with specialist data skills more than tripled between 2014 and 2019.
 This demand is likely to continue to grow (The Royal Society, 2019).